jgoalby/jgoalby.github.io/games/template/readme.md

 - See if I can get full screen to work using F11 (theres some code in the game for this already)
   - Saw it here:
     - https://github.com/shimozurdo/mobile-game-base-phaser3
+- Could https://stenciljs.com be used to create web components for the game?
+    - Are web components a good idea for the game?
+    - Maybe just the concepts would be useful?

 # Testing TODOs